 We aim to send you your record within 20 working days.
 This is from the date we get your form.
 It doesn’t include mail delivery time.

-Please wait until 20 working days after you have sent your request to call us if you haven’t received it.
+Please wait until 20 working days after we have received your request to call us if you haven’t received your record.